Earlier Francis Marion Symposium 2013-2017

 EPR Manning Chapter NSDAR, Manning; Farmers Telephone Coop, Kingstree;

-Kinzer & P. Reilly, NY;
+G. Kinzer and P. Reilly, NY;

 Memorial by the Charles Hester Family; Memorial for Lost Friends: Charles, Nell, Joe, Herb, Al and Duke;